Summer & Cinnamon

 🍪Cookies per person ✨Sugar cookie calculator 🍓Dessert charcuterie board 🎂Dessert table portions 🎄Food for 25–100 guests 📋Full party food guide

-Quick Reference — Peppermint Bark (Classic 9×13)
+Quick Reference — Peppermint Bark (Classic 9×13, before buffer)

 Guests Dessert table (2 pp) Cookie exchange (3 pp) Gift bags (5 pp) Main dessert (4 pp)